sinedied/talks/clean-dev-env/clean-dev-env-conf.md

 ???
 - Fews days later, you still don't have a working environment

-I have been that developer a few times.
+I have been that developer a few times already.

 ---